 MATH 160 Finite Mathematics with Calculus - Review of algebra including equations, inequalities, functions, graphs, logarithms and exponentials.
 Topics in finite mathematics including matrix algebra and linear programming.
 Introduction to differential calculus and use in optimization.
 Applications in business, economics and the social sciences.
-Prerequisite: 105 or consent of instructor.
+Prerequisite: 105 or equivalent.
 5 credits.